Text-Analysis/srsparser/README.md

 The parser reads the contents of a text document and tries to detect in it exactly those sections that are present in the template.
-If the text document contains content corresponding to a section of the template, then it is entered in the " text" field of the corresponding section of the template.
+If the text document contains content corresponding to a section of the template, then it is entered in the "text" field of the corresponding section of the template.

 After filling the template with the contents of a text document, sections with empty "text" fields are removed from it, and the filled template is converted to JSON format.
 Example of the filled template in JSON format: